New Hampshire: Politics

-New Hampshire is socially liberal like the rest of New England, and is the least religious state in the Union as of a 2016 Gallup poll.
-Yet the Live Free or Die state has also long had a great disdain for state taxation and state bureaucracy.
-As of 2021, New Hampshire has a Republican Governor (Chris Sununu), a Republican New Hampshire Senate and a Republican New Hampshire House of Representatives, and is one of nine states (the only one of the American Northeast) to have no general state income tax imposed on individuals.
+New Hampshire is known for its fiscal conservatism and cultural liberalism.
+The state's politics are cited as libertarian leaning.
+It is the least religious state in the Union as of a 2016 Gallup poll.
+The state has long had a great disdain for state taxation and state bureaucracy.

 The Democratic Party and the Republican Party, in that order, are the two largest parties in the state.
 A plurality of voters are registered as undeclared, and can choose either ballot in the primary and then regain their undeclared status after voting.
 The Libertarian Party had official party status from 1990 to 1996 and from 2016 to 2018.
 A movement known as the Free State Project suggests libertarians move to the state to concentrate their power.
 As of August 30, 2022, there were 869,863 registered voters, of whom 332,008 (38.17%) did not declare a political party affiliation, 273,921 (31.49%) were Democratic, and 263,934 (30.34%) were Republican.

+As of 2025, the Republican Party controls the governorship, the Executive Council, and both houses of the legislature.
+However, the Democratic Party controls all four seats in the state's delegation to Congress.

 New Hampshire primary

-New Hampshire is internationally known for the New Hampshire primary, the first primary in the quadrennial American presidential election cycle.
+The New Hampshire primary is the first primary election in the quadrennial American presidential election cycle.
 State law requires that the Secretary of State schedule this election at least one week before any "similar event".
-While the Iowa caucus precedes the New Hampshire primary, the New Hampshire election is the nation's first contest that uses the same procedure as the general election, draws more attention than those in other states, and has been decisive in shaping the national contest.
+While the Iowa caucus precedes the New Hampshire primary, the New Hampshire election is the nation's first contest that uses the same procedure as the general election.
+It draws more attention than those in other states and shapes the national contest.

 In February 2023, the Democratic National Committee awarded that party's first primary to South Carolina, to be held on February 3, 2024, directing New Hampshire and Nevada to vote three days later.
-New Hampshire political leaders from both parties have vowed to stand by the state's "first in the nation" law and ignore the DNC.
+New Hampshire officials from both parties stood by the state's "first in the nation" law and ignored the DNC.

 State law permits a town with fewer than 100 residents to open its polls at midnight and close when all registered citizens have cast their ballots.
-As such, the communities of Dixville Notch in Coos County and Hart's Location in Carroll County, among others, have chosen to implement these provisions.
-Dixville Notch and Hart's Location are traditionally the first places in both New Hampshire and the U.S. to vote in presidential primaries and elections.
+Dixville Notch in Coos County and Hart's Location in Carroll County, among others, have implemented these provisions.
+Dixville Notch and Hart's Location are thus the first precincts in both New Hampshire and the U.S. to report results in presidential primaries and elections.

 Nominations for all other partisan offices are decided in a separate primary election.
 In Presidential election cycles, this is the second primary election held in New Hampshire.

-Saint Anselm College in Goffstown has become a popular campaign spot for politicians as well as several national presidential debates because of its proximity to Manchester-Boston Regional Airport.
+Saint Anselm College in Goffstown has become a popular campaign spot for politicians as well as several national presidential debates.